risuorg/risu/doc/presentation-revealmd.md

 - Ansible playbook support (live and snapshot if crafted playbooks)
     - Core implemented as extension to easily expand with new ones.
 - Save / restore default settings.
-- Run via pip/pipsi if you don't want to git clone from repo.
+- Run via pip/pipsi if you don't want to git clone from repo or using a container.

 ----